 To apply for portfolio assessment students must:

 - Apply for portfolio assessment through the Associate VP for Academic Affairs/Dean of Graduate Studies), 73 Oakland Avenue, ext.
 1352.
-The fee for portfolio assessment is $275 per portfolio, to be paid at the time a portfolio is submitted.
+The fee for portfolio assessment is $275 per portfolio, to be paid at the time a portfolio application is approved.

-- Students may apply for portfolio assessment Portfolio to completing 6 course units, and credits will be recorded on the transcript once the 6 course units have been completed.
+- Students may apply for portfolio assessment prior to completing 6 course units and credits will be recorded on the transcript once the 6 course units have been completed.

 - Successful completion of a portfolio will be recorded on the student's transcript as a grade of “satisfactory” and will not be used in calculating the grade point average